petermazzocco/bvr-st-web/SEO_SETUP.md

-# SEO and Social Sharing Setup Guide for BVR STR
+# SEO and Social Sharing Setup Guide for BVR ST

 ## Overview
-This guide details the metadata improvements made to enhance SEO and social sharing across the BVR STR CO website.
+This guide details the metadata improvements made to enhance SEO and social sharing across the BVR ST CO website.

 ## Implementation Summary